 Take advantage of our resume and cover letter review services before you submit your application materials.
 Complete our resume and cover letter review request form, uploading your materials as Word docs only.
 Our turn-around time is 7-10 business days, so be sure to submit your materials well in advance of any application deadline.

 Some employers will ask for a writing sample, usually 5-10 pages in length.
-The best choice for a writing sample is usually one that was created in an internship or clinic so the employer can see a real world example of your writing.
-Be sure to ask permission from your employer before using your work as a writing sample, and make sure to delete all identifying information.
-If you do not have a writing sample from an internship or clinic, you can use a piece of writing from a class as long as you believe it represents your analytical abilities and it has some relevance to the position for which you are applying.
+The best choice for a writing sample is usually one that was created in an internship or clinic so the employer can see a real-world example of your writing.
+Be sure to ask permission from your employer or clinical instructor before using your work as a writing sample, and make sure to redact all identifying information.
+If you do not have a writing sample from an internship or clinic, you can use a piece of writing from a class as long as you believe it represents well your analytical abilities and, ideally, has some relevance to the position for which you are applying.
 We encourage you to work on finalizing a writing sample by the end of your 2L summer.

 Some employers will ask for references.
 Typically, this request will happen at the interview stage.
 To format a list of references, please refer to our sample reference sheets.
 Be sure to state the context in which the reference knows you and your work.
 Generally speaking, employers want at least some professional references– not just academic references.
 You can use professors as well, but the balance should be towards professional references.
 Professional references can include clinical faculty who have observed your work outside of the classroom.
 Contact anyone you hope to use as a reference to get their permission, and to confirm that the reference will be positive.